Last Updated on September 6, 2023 by Tim Wells

-In this example, your Shield recognized that you installed an SD card and is prompting you to tap to set it up.
+In this example, your NVIDIA Shield TV recognized that you installed an SD card and prompted you to tap to set it up.

 If you’re unsure what that means, go back up and re-read the section on Adoptable Storage vs. Portable Storage.

-When we cover how to install an external hard drive, we’re going to configure that one as portable storage.
+When we cover installing an external hard drive, we will configure that one as portable storage.

 The choice is up to you.
 You can configure external hard drives and micro-SD cards as both device storage and portable storage.

 Once you click to set up your SD card as device storage, the system warns you that you’re about to format the drive.

 Click Format to continue.

-If you remove it, you won’t have access to any of the apps that you’ve migrated on to it.
+If you remove it, you won’t have access to any of the apps you’ve migrated to it.